imlujaina/imlujaina/README.md

 - 📫 How to reach me **lujain@umich.edu**

-- 👀 I’m currently a CSE student at UMich, and I previously interned at Amazon!
+- 👀 I’m currently a CS student at UMich, and an SDE intern at Amazon!

 - 🌱 I’m currently learning C++ and Python